ymuichiro/quick_learning_symbol_en/13_verify.md

 It can be seen that the nine states used to validate the block headers consist of stateHashSubCacheMerkleRoots.

-## 13.3 Account・metadata validation
+## 13.3 Account metadata validation

-The Markle Patricia Tree is used to verify the existence of accounts and metadata associated with a transaction.
+The Merkle Patricia Tree is used to verify the existence of accounts and metadata associated with a transaction.
-If the service provider provides a Markle Patricia tree, users can verify its authenticity using nodes of their own choosing.
+If the service provider provides a Merkle Patricia tree, users can verify its authenticity using nodes of their own choosing.

 ### Common functions for verification